AdMod V01.12.00cpp Joe Richards (joe@joeware.net) February 2010

 ex: D:PAI(OA;;GA;;;BA)

-You can also encode time values to int8 format with the following
+You encode time values to int8 format with the following

 prefixes: